MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-luis.md

 ### Required luis:build parameters

 - `in`: The directory, including sub-directories, that will be searched for .lu files.
 - `out`: The directory to save output files to.
 This includes all the recognizer files as well as the settings file.
-If you omit the `out` option, no files will be saved to disk and only the authoring keys and endpoint from the settings file will be written to the console.
+If you omit the `--out` option, no files will be saved to disk and only the authoring keys and endpoint from the settings file will be written to the console.
 - `botName`: The name of your bot.
 This will be used as the prefix for the name of the LUIS applications generated.
 - `authoringKey`: The same value as the subscriptionKey used in all previous commands discussed in this article.
 - `region`: This defines the region to publish your LUIS applications.